lilithmode/itp/FPP/FPP.md

 ## Will any work as part of this project overlap with any work you are doing outside of this class?
 For another class?
 Who is the professor in this class?

 No. Not anymore.
-I've committed into a different project around this time, but
+I've committed into a different project around this time, but will do my best to juggle all of these projects.
+It will be fun!

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it's not uncommon to accomplish less in a fixed amount of time than you hope.